Image from Zamach (Assassination), 2011, by Yael Bartana. From the trilogy And Europe Will Be Stunned, 2013-190-1a--ff. Image courtesy of the artist

 About the ArtistIn her films, installations, photographs, and staged performances, Yael Bartana (born Israel, 1970) investigates subjects like national identity, trauma, and displacement, often through ceremonies, memorials, and public rituals.
 Her work has been exhibited worldwide, and is represented in the collections of many museums, including the Museum of Modern Art, New York; the Tate Modern, London; and the Centre Pompidou, Paris.
 She currently lives and works in Berlin and Amsterdam.
 Learn more about the artist on her website.

-SponsorMajor support for the exhibition Yael Bartana: And Europe Will Be Stunned and the site-specific performance Bury Our Weapons, Not Our Bodies! was provided by the Pew Center for Arts & Heritage, with additional generous contributions from the Philip and Muriel Berman Foundation, Lyn M. Ross, and The Arlin and Neysa Adams Endowment Fund.
+SponsorsMajor support for the exhibition Yael Bartana: And Europe Will Be Stunned and the site-specific performance Bury Our Weapons, Not Our Bodies! was provided by the Pew Center for Arts & Heritage, with additional generous contributions from the Wyncote Foundation, the Philip and Muriel Berman Foundation, Keith L.* and Katherine Sachs, Lyn M. Ross, The Arlin and Neysa Adams Endowment Fund, Maxi D, and Jill and Sheldon Bonovitz.

 CuratorAmanda Sroka, Assistant Curator of Contemporary Art